Manakeesh Recipe with Za’atar – A Middle Eastern Favorite

 7.

-Baking: Place the prepared Manakeesh on a baking sheet lined with parchment paper or a lightly oiled surface.
+Place the prepared Manakeesh on a parchment-lined or lightly oiled baking sheet.

 Mark as complete